What does the pituitary gland do?

 Pituitary tumours are not ‘brain tumours’.
 Some pituitary tumours can exist for years without causing symptoms and some will never produce symptoms.

-The more common pituitary conditions include acromegaly, Cushing’s, diabetes insipidus, hypogonadism, hypopituitarism and prolactinoma
+The more common pituitary conditions include acromegaly, Cushing’s, AVP deficiency, hypogonadism, hypopituitarism and prolactinoma